It’s

 naturally occurring ones).
 While their

-growth toward a mature size will require a long wait –– from a human perspective
+growth toward a mature size may require a wait –– from a human perspective but

-but not from a forest perspective –– this beautiful species is worth the
+not from a forest perspective –– this beautiful species is worth the time.

 Along